tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

 That's what I did.
 I have created a [repository][11] which builds the package for Linux and macOS with [Travis-CI][12] and Windows with [Appveyor][13].
-The compiled packages are uploaded to my account and can be install via
+The compiled packages are uploaded to my account and can be installed via

 ```bash
 $ conda install -c brimborium r-mice